meister03/discord-hybrid-sharding/README.md

                                        totalShards: 7 ,
                                       ///See below for more options
                                        totalClusters: 2,
-                                       mode: "worker" ,  //you can also choose process
+                                       mode: "process" ,  //you can also choose worker
                                        token: token
                                     })
 manager.on('clusterCreate', cluster => console.log(`Launched Cluster ${cluster.id}`));